Christmas? In a Muslim country? You better believe it!!

 Christmas in Dubai is not a public holiday but is widely celebrated by the large expat community and tourists.

-So other than the reassurance that the shops will still be open on Christmas Eve (and Christmas Day!!) what should you expect in Dubai at Christmas?
-We’ll take you through everything you need to know planning your trip at this special time of year at get you in the Christmas spirit:
+So other than the reassurance that the shops will still be open on Christmas Eve (and Christmas Day!!), what should you expect in Dubai at Christmas?
+We’ll take you through everything you need to know to plan your trip at this special time of year at get you in the Christmas spirit:

 Weather in Dubai at Christmas

 Rain is not unheard of in December, but certainly don’t expect a long string of dreary grey days.
 Fog can be an issue in December, particularly in the early mornings.

 The wonderful weather in December, combined with the fact it is also school holiday time in Dubai (along with most of the world) means that the week from Christmas to New Year in Dubai is one of the busiest of the year.
 You can expect hotel & AirBnB prices to skyrocket and in some cases, your first choice of accommodation may not be available – so book early if you have December in Dubai on your agenda.

 Celebrating Christmas in Dubai 2023